hammal/cbadc/docs/source/tutorials/a_getting_started/plot_c_digital_estimator.rst

 analog system and digital controls as in this example so

 ..
-GENERATED FROM PYTHON SOURCE LINES 173-200
+GENERATED FROM PYTHON SOURCE LINES 186-214

 .. code-block:: default
-   :lineno-start: 174

     stop_after_number_of_iterations = 1 << 17